TunLinAung010/centralized-logs-server/README.md

 https://aws.plainenglish.io/visualizing-log-data-with-grafana-loki-and-promtail-f82179ed1215

-# Lightweight lightweight centralized logs server
+# lightweight centralized logs server

 On docker swarm, To watch for docker containers on cluster: